-Recognising the achievements of employees is critical if they’re to remain motivated at work.
-Some team members will prefer to be given credit publicly - in a company-wide email, on the website, or even in the press - while others are happier with private praise.
+Recognising the achievements of employees is critical if they're to stay motivated at work.
+Some team members will prefer to be given credit publicly – in a company-wide email, on the website, or even in the press – while others are happier with private praise.
 Learn what motivates each of your team members.

 Don't act differently with senior management